 - Ask your nurse for assistance with walking or transfers.
 Medications, bodily weakness, or simply the change in environment, especially at night, may cause confusion, dizziness, or unsteadiness.

 - Use your call light when you need something – we’re here to assist you.

 - Remember that bed rails are necessary to protect you from falls and to help hospital staff with moving and transfers.

 - Listen to the instructions your nurse gives you for weather related or emergency situations.

 Interpreter AND TDD Services are available if you or a family member have special communication needs such as interpreter services, TDD services, or telephone amplifiers.
-Lost Belongings are held in the Business Office.
+Lost belongings are held in administratiion.
 Please contact them with questions.